kasodeep/low-level-design/README.md

 ## Design Principles:

-    1. Identify the aspects of your application that vary and separate them from what stays the same.
-    Take the parts that vary and encapsulate them, so that later you can alter or extend the parts that vary without affecting those that don't.
+    1. Identify the aspects of your application that vary and separate them from what stays the same.✔ Take the parts that vary and encapsulate them, so that later you can alter or extend the parts that vary without affecting those that don't.

-    2. Program to an interface, not an implementation.
-    The point is to explore polymorphism, by programming to a super type so that actual runtime object isn't locked into the code.
+    2. Program to an interface, not an implementation.✔ The point is to explore polymorphism, by programming to a super type so that actual runtime object isn't locked into the code.

-    3. Favor composition over inheritance.
+    3. Favor composition over inheritance.✔
     The HAS-A relation should be composed, as it allows to change behavior at runtime.

-    4. Strive for loosely coupled designs between objects that interact.
+    4. Strive for loosely coupled designs between objects that interact✔.
     The objects interact without having much knowledge about each other.

-    4. The Open Closed Principle.
+    4. The Open Closed Principle.✔
     Classes should be open for extension and close for modification.

     5. Single Responsibility Principle